lo1tuma/eslint-plugin-mocha/docs/rules/no-exclusive-tests.md

 This rule reminds you to remove `.only` from your tests by raising a warning whenever you are using the exclusivity feature.

+**Fixable:** Problems detected by this rule are automatically fixable using the `--fix` flag on the command line.

 ## Rule Details

 This rule looks for every `describe.only`, `it.only`, `suite.only`, `test.only` and `context.only` occurrences within the source code.